 wget command – Resume Download

-In the wget command, we are having the functionality to resume the older download.
+In the wget command, we have the functionality to resume the older download.
 It will not newly download the file.
-It will resume the download from last download instance.
+It will resume the download from the last download instance.

 wget -c http://centos.mirror.snu.edu.in/centos/8.1.1911/isos/x86_64/CentOS-8.1.1911-x86_64-dvd1.iso